-This framework is intended for use by Local Authorities so that they can be cognisant of the regulations that will apply to the commercial use of drones in the urban environment.
-This can help them prepare for the anticipated expansion in the use of drones in UK towns and cities that developing aviation regulation will permit.
+This framework is intended to allow Local Authorities to be aware of the regulations that apply to the commercial use of drones in the urban environment.
+This can help them prepare for expansion of drone use in UK towns and cities that developing aviation regulation will permit.

-Drones have the potential to benefit our society by:
+Drones can benefit our society by: